plast-lab/doop/docs/doop-101.md

 ### Refmode predicates
 You can think of `refmode` predicates as a mapping from a primitive type to an entity.
-An example for refmode predicates is found in [ancestors.logic](doop-101-examples/ancestors.logic) and [ancestors-facts.logic](doop-101-examples/ancestors-facts.logic).
+An example of refmode predicates is found in [ancestors.logic](doop-101-examples/ancestors.logic) and [ancestors-facts.logic](doop-101-examples/ancestors-facts.logic).